Andrew Cockburn (professor): Contributions to human-computer interaction

-Notable Awards and Honors
+Notable awards and honours

-Cockburn has received multiple awards for his contribution to Human Computer Interaction related research.
-He was awarded entry into the CHI Academy in the 2015 SIGCHI Awards in Seoul, Korea for the substantial contributions he made to the field of Human Computer Interactions.
+Cockburn has received multiple awards for his contribution to human-computer interaction related research.
+He was awarded entry into the CHI Academy in the 2015 SIGCHI Awards in Seoul, Korea for the substantial contributions he made to the field of human-computer interactions.
 He has received the CHI Best Paper Award on two separate occasions, in 2012 for his paper titled, "Improving Command Selection With CommandMaps" and in 2013 for his paper titled, "Improving navigation-based file retrieval."
 He has also received the CHI Honorable Mention Award for eight other CHI conference papers.
 In 2017, he received $200,000 in the National Science Challenge Science for Technological Innovation (SfTI) Seed fund for his research to develop better in-vehicle touchscreens.
 He has been inducted as head of the Canterbury HCI research group.